Significant noise improvement in a Kinetic Inductance Phonon-Mediated detector by use of a wideband parametric amplifier: Setup and Measurement

 \section{Setup and Measurement}

-The cold stage components of the experiment are laid out in the schematic of Fig. \ref{fig:schematic} Top.
+The cold stage components of the experiment are laid out in the schematic of Fig.~\ref{fig:schematic} Top.
 The MKID array used in this experiment was designed and fabricated based on parameters and principles found in Ref. \cite{chang2023}.
-It has 40 sensors, 16 made of 30~nm thick Aluminum and 24 made of 30~nm Niobium, coupled to a 300~nm thick Nb feedline and deposited on a 3~inch wafer as seen in Fig. \ref{fig:schematic} Bottom Left.
-The sensors span $\nu_r$ from approx. 3.0~GHz to 3.6~GHz and have overall/loaded quality factors $Q_r$ ($=1/Q_i+1/Q_c$, where $Q_c$ is the coupling quality factor) between 10$^3$\textendash10$^5$, with the variation in the latter likely due to the large differences in $S_{21}$ transmission across the operating band \cite{ramanathan2022}, as seen in Fig. \ref{fig:schematic} Bottom Right.
+It has 40 sensors, 16 made of 30~nm thick Aluminum and 24 made of 30~nm Niobium, coupled to a 300~nm thick Nb feedline and deposited on a 3~inch wafer as seen in Fig.~\ref{fig:schematic} Bottom Left.
+The sensors span $\nu_r$ from approx. 3.0~GHz to 3.6~GHz and have total quality factors $Q_r$ ($=1/Q_i+1/Q_c$, where $Q_c$ is the coupling quality factor) between 10$^3$\textendash10$^5$, with the variation in $Q_r$ likely due to the large differences in $S_{21}$ transmission across the operating band \cite{ramanathan2022}, as seen in Fig.~\ref{fig:schematic} Bottom Right, along with other effects such as Fano interference \cite{Rieger2023}.
+The variation in $S_{21}$ is perhaps due to spurious ``box-modes'' arising from electromagnetic coupling between the device and the enclosure, as described in Appendix \ref{app:KIPMnonideal}.
 For this exercise we operated the KIPM detector in a dilution refrigerator at $T_0 = 40\pm1$~mK and collected data from 6 Al MKIDs in the 3.5\textendash3.6 GHz range, using individual readout tones generated by a room-temperature signal generator with cold stage attenuation and filtering to reduce input noise.
 Aluminum films are of interest as phonon sensors due to their phonon collection efficiency, their low gap energy ($\Delta \sim 200$~$\mu$eV), and their long quasiparticle lifetimes \cite{moore2012, kaplan1976}.
-These specific MKID sensors were chosen because they had the highest transmission amongst all candidates.
-The array was connected to a NbTiN KI-TWPA operated in 3-wave mixing mode (operational details found in Ref. \cite{{klimovich2022, *klimovich2023}}), with associated passive diplexers and bias tees for introducing and dumping the 6.11~GHz pump tone and DC bias current $I_{\rm DC}$ required for the KI-TWPA's operation.
+These specific MKID sensors were chosen because they had the highest off-resonance feedline transmission amongst all candidates, ensuring maximal readout power delivered to each sensor..
+The array was connected to a NbTiN KI-TWPA operated in 3-wave mixing mode (operational details found in Ref. \cite{{klimovich2022, klimovich2023}}), with associated passive diplexers and bias tees for introducing and dumping the 6.11~GHz pump tone and DC bias current $I_{\rm DC}$ required for the KI-TWPA's operation.
 In addition, the setup used 3 identical isolators to reduce harmful reflections.
-The output was fed to a cold switch, with other throws linked to a ``hot" ($3.38\pm0.05$~K) and ``cold" ($65\pm1$~mK) load (Johnson noise source) for calibration purposes.
+The output was fed to a cold switch, with other throws linked to a ``hot" ($3.38\pm0.05$~K) and ``cold" ($65\pm1$~mK) load (acting as Johnson noise sources realized via 50~$\Omega$ coaxial terminations thermally anchored to fridge temperature stages) for calibration purposes.
 The output was further amplified by a HEMT (LNF-LNC03.14A with a vendor specified gain of 39~dB and noise temperature of 3.6~K at 3.5~GHz) and a 27~dB room temperature amplifier.
 Signal processing was done using either a homodyne setup (IQ mixer fed to a PCI-E DAQ card) or direct connection to a spectrum analyzer (SA) / vector network analyzer (VNA) for calibration.